noahehall/theBookOfNoah/0current/languages/javascript/react.md

 - All React components must act like pure functions with respect to their props.
 - ^ i.e. props are readonly
 - state & props flows down to child components; This is commonly called a “top-down” or “unidirectional” data flow.
+- not all of the below sections are technically different react components
+  - however the use case and context of each section make them conceptually distinct component types
+    - IMO of course

 ### root component